 - a.
 The governing body of the Foundation is not substantially the same as that of the State (governing body of the State consists of the House and Senate).
 Further, management of the primary government does not have operational responsibility for the component unit. - b.
 The Foundation does not provide services entirely, or almost entirely, to the primary government or otherwise exclusively, or almost exclusively, benefit the primary government even though it does not provide services to it.
+The intent of the Foundation is to preserve the State's farmlands authority composed of the city mayor and two council members (from a total of ten) ordinarily would not be substantively the same as the city's governing body.
+This criterion will rarely, if ever, apply to a state government because of the impracticality of providing sufficient representation of the state's entire governing body.

-The intent of the Foundation is to preserve the State's farmlands and forestlands to maintain agriculture as a viable industry and a contributor to Delaware's economy.
+and forestlands to maintain agriculture as a viable industry and a contributor to Delaware's economy.
 Thus, the Foundation primarily provides its service to agricultural landowners.
 (3 Del.
-C. §901) - c.
+C. §901)

+c.
 The debt of the Foundation is not expected to be repaid with the resources of the primary government.